kbseah/learn-teochew/pages/pronunciation.md

 tone that falls in pitch, like the fourth tone of Mandarin, would be represented by the number sequence 53, or with the symbol ˥˧.
 In Guangdong Peng’im, the tones are simply numbered from 1 to 8 in the traditional order.
-Peh-oi-ji was developed for Hokkien, which has one fewer tone than Teochew.
-In Flattened IPA, the tone marks were chosen to mimic the contour of the pitch, much like Hanyu Pinyin, which I felt to be more intuitive.
-Therefore most of the tone marks are different or reversed compared to Peh-oi-ji.
+Peh-oi-ji was developed for Hokkien, which has one fewer tone than Teochew (tones 2 and 6 are merged in Hokkien).
+In the missionary systems (Duffus, Fielde in table below), which are similar to Peh-oi-ji, the tilde mark (e.g.
+[ã]) is used to differentiate tone 6 from tone 2.In

 | Name | IPA     | Peng’im | Duffus | Fielde |
 |------|---------|---------|--------|--------|